ss23/owasp-2013/Lesson/A1-Injection.md

 ### The Injection

 Funny story, my username for this site is actually `ss23"); DROP TABLE users;`.
-As you might imagine, the intention here is to delete the entire Users table, including all of it's data.
+As you might imagine, the intention here is to delete the entire Users table, including all of its data.
 The SQL query might look like this:
 ```sql
 INSERT INTO users (id, username) VALUES (1, "ss23"); DROP TABLE users;
 ```